Readit News logoReadit News

 MisterPea commented on Google’s two-year frenzy to catch up with OpenAI wired.com/story/google-op... · Posted by u/totaldude87

-serjester · 5 months ago
+serjester · a year ago

 Has anyone met Googlers that are confident in the company's AI strategy?
 Anecdotally, everyone I've talked to seems to have serious concerns but that might just be a small sample size.